-The documents need not be certified, notarised or apostilled.
+The documents to be submitted, including powers of attorney, need not be certified, notarised or apostilled.

 3.6 Penalties/Consequences of Incomplete Notification

 If the notification is deemed incomplete, the JFTC will not accept the notification.
 On the other hand, the JFTC must accept the notification if complete information is provided in the notification form and the required documents are submitted.